-[Organisation] recognises that a child/Young person may seek you out to share information about abuse or Neglect, or talk spontaneously, individually or in groups when you are present.
+[Organisation] recognises that a child/Young person may seek you out to share information about abuse or neglect, or talk spontaneously, individually or in groups when you are present.
 In these situations, YOU MUST:

-- Listen carefully to the child/ Young person.
-You can seek clarification but DO NOT ask direct questions or start to investigate the matter - Give the child/Young Person time and your full attention. - Allow the child/Young person to give their account; do not stop a child who is freely recalling significant events. - Make an accurate record of the information you have been given taking care to record the timing, setting and people present, the child's/young person's presentation as well as what was said.
+- Listen carefully to the child/ young person.
+You can seek clarification but DO NOT ask direct questions or start to investigate the matter. - Give the child/young person time and your full attention. - Allow the child/young person to give their account; do not stop a child who is freely recalling significant events. - Make an accurate record of the information you have been given, taking care to record the timing, setting and people present.
+Make a record of the child's/young person's presentation as well as what was said.
 Do not throw this away as it may later be needed as evidence. - Use the child's/young person's own words where possible. - Explain that you cannot promise not to speak to others about the information they have shared do not offer false confidentiality.